betagouv/mission-transition-ecologique/README.md

 - All yaml files in the `./public/data/programs` are read and transformed into `js` objects ;
 - All objects are then pushed into an array ;
-- This array of objects (all the data from all yaml files) is exported and written as `dataset_out.json` file (the output) in `./public/data/output`.
+- This array of objects (all the data from all yaml files) is exported and written as `dataset_out.json` file (the output) in the `./public/data/output` directory.

 Doing so any new build (for instance triggered by a push/MR on the repo) will automatically keep updated the aid dataset.

-This startegy for building the dataset has several advantages :
+This strategy for building the dataset has several advantages :

 - No need for a database technology (no use for a PostGreSQL / SQL / MongoDB...), we keep it simple in a json ;
 - Any member of the team (especially not developpers) can add new yaml files to the repo, and the "database" will be updated without any need of a developer.